samicston/Websocket-kata/project/README.md

-# Angular Kata 1
+# Angular Kata 2

-This project represents the working files for angular kata 1.
+This project represents the working files for angular kata 2.

 [Code Kata Definition](http://codekata.com/)

 Kata:

-1. Find a simple way to handle data from a chosen input type (input, radio, select).

-2. Find a creative (not necessary right) way to do the same thing (1).

-3. Find 4 angular ways to do the same thing.

-4. Show your muscles with the same functionality
+1. Samuel will create a websocket server in which everyone will get connected to.

+2. One should be able to push a string message to the server and everyone will see it.

+3. we will get divided into 2 teams inwhich what we write is only availabe to our team.

 * please don't prepare and don't exercise before the kata